Quercus velutina, Black Oak

 Location: It’s not in a yard or anything, so if you really want to know…

 Circumference: 344 inches

 I know there are many kinds of oaks in the world, but I find it rather remarkable that we have two national champion oaks here in li’l ol’ Connecticut.
 Crazier yet, the national champion bear oak over in Windsor is a mere 10 minute drive away from this one!
 I’m curious if there are two other national champs so closely situation anywhere in these United States.

 Any dendro-geo-nerds out there want to sort this all out for me?
 Because I don’t really have the time nor inclination as I’ve got to try to capture in words the majesty of standing next to the largest black oak in the entire country.

 Want to know something stupid?
 Black oaks are just as commonly refered to as yellow oaks.
 Go figure.

 Officially, this bad boy is on private property in East Granby.
 Armed with the address and slightly confusing directions, I went off in search of it once before during lunch.
 I passed this tree a couple times and absolutely knew that this indeed was the oak in question, but again, the directions were so vague I couldn’t be positive.
-Fortunately, in the interim, the wonderful gentlemen from Conn College who check up on our champions and champion the champions recently snapped a picture of this tree and confirmed my suspicions.
+Fortunately, in the interim, the wonderful gentlemen from Connecticut College who check up on our champions and champion the champions recently snapped a picture of this tree and confirmed my suspicions.